 5. Borrow Money From A Private Investor In New Haven

 If you’re behind in your payments and need to sell fast, we can help.
-In certain circumstances, we may even be able to help you stay in your home.
+In certain circumstances, we are New Haven CT home buyer and we may even be able to help you stay in your home.
 We work with homeowners in New Haven to find solutions to foreclosure problems.
 We’ll let you know how we can help.

 Sell My House In New Haven CT

 If you ever want to explore another option, you can call us for help.
 We at House Offers Quick buys houses in Connecticut and we offer a hassle-free and agent-free service.
-We offer cash for houses in New Haven, Connecticut and we will make the process simple so you can quickly sell your New Haven house and move on.
+We offer cash for houses in New Haven CT and we will make the process simple so you can quickly sell your house in CT area and move on.